Just-learningg/CBC-news-Article-getter/README.md

 #Gazi Hossain

-This application is a CBC web scapper that uses selenium to get all the recent articles post in CBC's wbesite.
+This application is a CBC web scraper that uses Selenium to get all the recent articles posted on CBC's website(https://www.cbc.ca).